-Come to the Department office, Phelps 4206, and fill out either a yellow “Petition to Change Major” or a gold “Petition to Declare the Minor.”
-The “catalog year” is the academic year you’re declaring the major, like 2006-07.
-If you’re a minor and your expected quarter of graduation changes or you decide to drop the minor please, let us know in the main office.
+Schedule a meeting to meet with the undergraduate advisor via Zoom, by following this link, and fill out either a “Petition to Change Major” or a “Petition to Declare the Minor.”
+If you’re a minor and your expected quarter of graduation changes or you decide to drop the minor please, let us know.

 How long does it take for my major/minor to appear on GOLD?

 Majors usually take four to six weeks, minors about one week.

 What are the lower-division requirements?